top of page

 Status: Published.
 Africalogical Perspectives: Historical and Contemporary Analysis of Race and Africana Studies, Spring Issue, 2014, pp. 77-92.

-Identity is often used as a tool -- on and off stage -- to combat oppression, expose injustice, and to affirm the humanity and value of a people and their culture.
-Off stage, or in extra theatrical spaces, it is presented and rehearsed, and thus, performed in those spaces as well.
+Off stage, or in extra theatrical spaces, identity is presented and rehearsed, and thus, performed in those spaces as well.
 "It Fits Like a Glove: Women and Black Consciousness in South Africa, 1901-1989," accentuates the performance of identity, and the history of African women's agency in South Africa, during the inception, the height of, and beyond the period of, the Black Conscious Movement.

 7. Book Chapter: “Dancing Protest: (Re)Visiting The Black Arts Movement Through the Lens of Dance,”